smartoptics/sosnmp/docs/source/faq/ignored-snmp-packets.rst

    rfc1155.Counter.clone = counterCloneHack
    rfc1902.Counter32.clone = counterCloneHack

-   Execute this hack before any SNMP message processing occures in your app.
+   Execute this hack before any SNMP message processing occurs in your app.

    The bad news is that if this BER encoding bug also affects Integer values, in that case it is theoretically impossible to fix because, unlike Counter, Integer values may legally be negative so they could not unconditionally be converted into positives.

-   Therefore the best solutoin would be to get vendors fixing their BER encoders.
+   Therefore the best solution would be to get vendors fixing their BER encoders.